7min read

 Make sure you have talked to the mum-to-be before the labour about what she wants and that if she has written a birth plan that you have not been involved in, that you know what is in it.
 You may be needed to massage the mum-to-be’s back, to physically support her so that she can stay active in Labour, or just to be there to hold her hand.

 Pregnancy can involve a lot of mixed emotions for women, and whilst you may not be experiencing the same hormonal changes, your relationship with the mum-to-be may have high points and low points during the 40 weeks of pregnancy, and the period following the birth.
 Many women experience extreme tiredness, sickness, mood swings and natural fears and anxieties.
-Some women also suffer with post-natal depression.
+Some new parents also suffer with post-natal depression.
 This all comes at a time where you may yourself be feeling increased pressure and anxieties about fatherhood, and can put a strain on your relationship, whether you are together or not.

 The rollercoaster of emotions that many expectant dads experience can include feeling really excited about your child’s birth, to feeling anxious about whether you will be a good parent, whether you will make the same mistakes as your parents may have made, or whether you could possibly be as good a parent as your mum or dad was to you.